giddyyupp/ganilla/README.md

 ## Updates

+- (October, 2023) We released code for our recent work on animation to illustration video translation [WAIT: Feature Warping for Animation to Illustration video Translation using GANs](https://github.com/giddyyupp/wait).
 - (February, 2021) We released code for our recent work on sketch colorization [Adversarial Segmentation Loss for Sketch Colorization](https://github.com/giddyyupp/AdvSegLoss).

 **Dataset Stats:**